 Citadel Trojan malware program has typically been used to steal online banking credentials and other financial information by masquerading itself as legitimate banking sites when victims open it in their local browser, which is also known as a man-in-the-browser attack.

-The malware has previously targeted users’ credentials stored in the password management applications included in popular Web browsers, however, third-party password managers have typically not been targeted by the attackers.
+The malware has previously targeted users’ credentials stored in the password management applications included in popular Web browsers, however, third-party best password managers have typically not been targeted by the attackers.

 But, researchers at IBM Trusteer noted that the configuration file of the notorious malware had been modified to activate a keylogger when users opened either Password Safe or KeePass, two open-source password managers.
 Designed to steal the "Master Password" that protects access to the database of the end-user's passwords.

 "Password management and authentication programs are important solutions that help secure access to applications and Web Services," Dana Tamir, director of enterprise security at Trusteer, wrote on IBM’s Security Intelligence blog.

 "If an adversary is able to steal the master password and gains access to the user/password database of a password management solution or compromise authentication technology, the attacker can gain unfettered access to sensitive systems and information."

 In addition, the new Citadel variant also targets the enterprise authentication solution Nexus Personal Security Client used to secure financial transactions and other services that require heightened security, according to research from data-protection company IBM Trusteer.